cyd01/markdown-editor/README.md

 | `[//]: # (style:css/united)`        | Define the page style   |
 | `[//]: # (icon:coffee.ico)`         | Define the favicon page |
 | `[//]: # (readonly)`                | Force read only page    |

+### Integrated special emoji

+Emojis from this [markdown emojis](https://github.com/markdown-templates/markdown-emojis) page is included.

+Example: use this special tag &colon;coffee&colon; to print this emoji :coffee:

 ### Integrated themes